This may take up to thirty seconds.

 A word about God: everyone has his or her own understanding of what God is.
 For some people, there is no God, while for others, God is an integral part of their lives.
 While we may not agree on a singular concept of God, we share a common desire for goodness to prevail in the world.
 And this is the meaning of tonight: freedom winning out over slavery, good prevailing over evil.

 Please consider the source of benevolence in your life, be it God, or a belief in humanity, and hold that source in your hearts as we move through the evening.

 One of the most striking symbols of Passover is the roasted lamb shankbone (called zeroah), which commemorates the paschal (lamb) sacrifice made the night the ancient Hebrews fled Egypt.
 Some say it symbolizes the outstretched arm of God (the Hebrew word zeroah can mean “arm”).
 Many vegetarians use a roasted beet instead.
-This isn’t a new idea; the great Biblical commentator Rashi suggested it back in the eleventh century.
+This isn’t a new idea; the great Biblical commentator Rashi suggested it back in the 11th Century.